 Mr. Manning has worked with Gary Livaich since joining DNLC.
-Mr. Livaich is an AV rated lawyer by Martindale Hubbell; a member of the American Board of Trial Advocates; and a “Super Lawyer” in eminent domain from 2008-2016.
+Mr. Livaich is an AV rated lawyer by Martindale Hubbell; a member of the American Board of Trial Advocates; a “Super Lawyer” in eminent domain from 2008-2017; and named a Best Lawyer – Eminent Domain by Sacramento Magazine.

 In addition to condemnation, Mr. Manning represents individuals and businesses in general real estate matters, including land use and development, easements, purchase and sale agreements, leases, and environmental issues.